emin-alizada/GW-AI-Project2-Graph-Coloring/readme.md

 Make sure you have installed Node.js and npm on your local machine.
 My machine is running MacOS Monterey, Node v16.11.0, npm v8.0.0

+If you don't have Node.js, you can download it from [here](https://nodejs.org/en/download/).

 Clone the project from the GitHub repository, and run the following command on root directory of the project:

     npm install